knowsuchagency/graphql-example/README.md

     published: Date
 ```

-In a RESTful server, the endpoints used to retrieve that data might look like the following
+In a RESTful server, the endpoints used to retrieve that data might look something like this:

 ---